AKSHAYPATILBHOSALE07/Python-code-for-led-blinking-in-raspberry-pi/README.md

-Using python code control raspberry pi GPIO Pin.
+Python program to blink led in raspberry pi